opensource-spraakherkenning-nl/ASR_NL_results/index.md

 The results in **bold** indicate the best performance for the specific subset(s) between all models.

+<h2>RU's Kaldi_NL vs. Whisper vs. Wav2vec2.0 evaluation</h2>

+*RU = Radboud University*

+Three datasets related to the medical domain are used (see mor details in the file RU/wer.md)

 ## Contributions
 Feel free to click the link at the top that leads you to the GitHub repository of this website.
 You may add changes if you want by forking the repository, making changes on your fork, then opening a pull request on the source repository.